 Handsome looking boots.

 Borrowed them from a climbing buddy who'd purchased these B3 mountain boots for planned late Autumn/Fall expeditions to Alaska, Northwest Canada, and Chamonix.
-So haven't yet tried them out in the frigid conditions they were bought for.
+So haven't yet been tried out in the frigid conditions they were intended for.

 But they have seen some use when engaged in less technical (grades I-II) climbing and scrambling in Northern England and Scotland.

 I was pleasantly surprised at how reasonably comfortable they felt when walking, for up to a couple of hours, over fairly level ground or gently rising gradients.
 Especially for such a stiffly soled (B3) mountain specific boot.